 tEXAS LICENSED MIDWIVES

 “Being a part of helping mothers bring their new babies into the world is such an honor and joy for me.
-The process of pregnancy and delivery is amazing.
+The process of pregnancy and delivery is amazing and powerful.
 I love to watch women realize they are capable of something as incredible and challenging as having a baby and supporting them through it.
-I also love that Midwifery is personal and that we get to build relationships with so many amazing families.
-I am so grateful for the opportunity to get hands on training while in school and develop friendships along the way.”
+I feel passionate about how patient education empowers mothers in their health not only during pregnancy, but throughout their lifespan.
+Midwifery is deeply personal and I enjoy getting to build relationships with so many amazing families!.”

 mIDWIFE INTERNS